ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 For further information about all the possible fields in the 360Giving Data Standard visit the [Reference section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/)

 #### Additional fields
-If you have information that doesn’t fit any of the 360Giving Data Standard fields provided, it is ok to include this in additional fields.
+If you have information that doesn’t fit any of the 360Giving Data Standard fields provided, you can include these in additional fields.

-A file of 360Giving data can include any number of non-Standard fields, however you will need to take care with the titles and make sure the data formatting is consistent.
+A file of 360Giving data can include any number of **non-Standard** fields, however you will need to take care with the titles and make sure the data formatting is consistent.

 For guidance on naming your own fields visit the [Additional fields section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/#additional-fields)

 ### Decide what kind of grants to include
 360Giving is a voluntary initiative and you can decide what information to share in your open grants data, based on what is appropriate to your circumstances.

-While most 360Giving publishers include data about all their grants, there are examples of those who share data about certain programmes but not others or grants over a certain size.
-It is common for funders that give grants to individuals and organisations to only publish data about their grants to organisations.
+While most 360Giving publishers include data about all their grants, there are examples of those who share data about certain programmes but not others, or only grants over a certain value.
+It is common for funders that give grants to individuals and to organisations to only publish data about their grants to organisations.

-If your goal is to publish data about all your grants but there are practical or policy issues to address first, consider which grant programmes or records are unaffected by such barriers, and move forward with publishing these.
-The learning from this process can then be applied back to other areas of your grantmaking once the issues are resolved.
+If your goal is to publish data about all your grants but you find there are practical or policy issues to address first, work out which grant programmes or records are unaffected by these barriers, and move forward with publishing these.
+The learning from this process can then be applied to other areas of your grantmaking once the issues are resolved.

 #### Decide whether to share historical grant data
 You can publish data going as far back as you want (and have data for) or focus on sharing information about recent grants.